 The formal comment period regarding LID formation began on July 13 and concluded on July 31, 2018.
-Formal comments submitted during the comment period were compiled by the City Hearing Examiner into a report for City Council to review prior to their consideration of passing an ordinance to form the LID, anticipated for fall 2018.
+Formal comments submitted during the comment period were compiled by the City Hearing Examiner into a report for City Council to review prior to their consideration of passing an ordinance to form the LID, anticipated for fall 2018 - early 2019.
 333 comments were submitted by members of the public during the formal comment period on LID formation.
 The Hearing Examiner’s Report and all public comments were published on September 17, 2018.

 Formal LID protest

 Owners of property in the proposed LID may submit a written protest to forming the LID with the City Clerk.
 The formal protest period began on May 21, 2018, when City Council passed the Resolution of Intent to Form the Waterfront LID.
-In the event City Council passes an ordinance to officially form the LID, at the earliest fall 2018, the last day to file a written protest to LID formation would be 30 days after the passage of that ordinance.
+In the event City Council passes an ordinance to officially form the LID, from fall 2018 - early 2019, the last day to file a written protest to LID formation would be 30 days after the passage of that ordinance.
 Read more about how to submit a formal protest.